nova11111/nova11111/README.md

 - 👋 Hi, I’m @nova11111
 - 👀 I’m interested in ...
-Game programming and design, fractals, and sound stuff.
+Game programming and design, art, and sound stuff.
 - 🌱 I’m currently learning ...
-Python, game design, a little bit of art, and SFX stuff.
+Python, gml, game design, art, and SFX stuff.
 - 💞️ I’m looking to collaborate on ...
 Nothing much at the moment.
 - 📫 How to reach me ...
 TBD